Department of Natural Sciences

 Biology Secondary Education Track

 - Students entering the Biology Education track must also meet the entry requirements of the Bachelor of Science in Education program.
-For more information, contact Dr. Patricia Kraft at 912.279.5861
+For more information, contact the Department of Education and Teacher Preparation at 912.279.5849.